monicamarshall/S3Upload/README.md

 The population.json file is also uploaded to S3.

-- HelloWorldFunction/src/main - Code for the application's Lambda function.
+The ordersapi offers 3 service endpoints (Refer to template.yaml for service endpoint configuration):

+# -CreateOrderFunction:  This is a POST service that takes a json order and saves it in DynamoDB
+# -ReadOrderFunction:  This is a GET service that reads all Order objects from DynamoDB
+# -S3Upload: Downloads files from the 2 public websites described above and stores all files in S3.

 - events - Invocation events that you can use to invoke the function.

-- HelloWorldFunction/src/test - Unit tests for the application code.

-- template.yaml - A template that defines the application's AWS resources.
+- template.yaml - A template that defines the application's AWS resources for the 3 Lambda Functions.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.